equinor/python-intermediate/README.md

 Log into [Advent of Code, 2019](https://adventofcode.com/2019)!

-To start this course, we will warm up with a very basic exercise in programming.
+As a start, we will warm up with a very basic exercise in programming.
 Start by logging in to your [GitHub](https://github.com) account, and then proceed to log in to Advent of Code by authenticating yourself using GitHub.